Religious views on masturbation: Christianity

 Christian denominations have different views on masturbation.
 Today, Roman Catholic (including Eastern Catholic), Eastern Orthodox, Oriental Orthodox and some Protestant Christians consider masturbation to be a sin.
 Many Protestant churches in Northern and Western Europe and some Protestant churches in Northern America and in Australia/New Zealand see masturbation as not a sin.

 According to Björn Krondorfer, "Auto-erotic sex became conceivable as a distinct entity among sexual sins only when the autonomous self emerged."
 He goes on to cite Laqueur, "Only after the Freudian revolution...did a cultural shift occur.
 Masturbation was now valued as an adult, non-pathological, pleasurable activity.
 'Beginning in the 1950s, picking up energy with the feminism of the 1960s and early 1970s, with the subsequent sex wars, and with the worldwide gay movement of the last quarter of the century, it would become an arena of sexual politics and for art across a wide spectrum of society...Due to this cultural change across the spectrum, even theological reassessments of masturbation as a positive sexual practice were possible – though, admittedly, rare."

 Islam

-In Islam, masturbation (استمناء) is forbidden or makruh (discouraged) according to the majority of scholars' opinions.
-However, a minority viewpoint within some Islamic schools of thought permits masturbation as an alternative to zina (fornication), or if one is unable to marry.
-Bathing (ghusl) is compulsory after any kind of seminal discharge whether through sexual intercourse, masturbation, or nocturnal emissions.
+In modern times, Islamic jurists have ruled masturbation (استمناء) haram (forbidden) or makruh (discouraged) on the basis of Istihsan (discretion), however there is a widely cited hadith by Hasan al-Basri, Qatada ibn al-Nu'man and Al-Dahhak ibn Muzahim, that the Sahaba practiced it during the Ghazwat, which is used to form other opinions.

+Another common narration is that of Ibn Abbas:

+Ibn Abbas said: "Masturbation is better than fornication, and marrying a concubine is better than masturbation."